alloc/nativ-template/README.md

    - Install nativ peer dependencies
    - Clean up the setup script

+   > **Note:** After dependencies are installed, you may need to run `pnpm approve-builds` to approve certain dev dependencies like esbuild and puppeteer.

 3. **Customize your app metadata:**

    Edit the following files to configure your app: